Candida Antibody Panel

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

-The candida antibody panel measures the IgA, IgG and IgM antibody blood levels to Candida albicans.
+The Candida antibody panel, also known as a Candida antibody blood test, measures the Candida albicans IgA, IgG and IgM antibody blood levels.

 Candida overgrowth can interfere with the gut's normal responsibilities of digestion and absorption of nutrients.
-While disseminated candidiasis is more readily diagnosed in advanced cases, mild candida infections can frequently be undiagnosed given the relatively mild symptoms they cause.
-For example, more research has investigated the role of candida overgrowth in causing chronic GI symptoms such as bloating, nausea, diarrhea and abdominal cramping.
+While disseminated candidiasis is more readily diagnosed in advanced cases, mild Candida infections can frequently be undiagnosed given the relatively mild symptoms they cause.
+Candida overgrowth has been reported to cause chronic gastrointestinal symptoms such as bloating, nausea, diarrhea and abdominal cramping.

-This candida antibody panel builds on the candida IgG test and checks for three different types of antibodies to Candida albicans - IgA, IgG and IgM.
-Candida IgA antibodies tend to be found in parts of the body that have higher levels of mucus and serve to protect these mucosal regions from candida infections.
-As a results, IgA levels are typically higher in areas such as the throat, bronchi and genital regions.
-Candida IgG antibodies are found throughout the body and are produced by the immune system when the body has been exposed to a past or current candida infection.
-Candida IgM antibodies are the first antibodies detected when the immune system is fighting a candida infection and often indicates a new candida infection.
+When the immune system responds to a Candida infection, it often produces elevated antibody levels which can be measured with a blood test.
+This Candida antibody panel builds on the Candida IgG test in that it checks for three different types of antibodies to Candida albicans - Candida IgA, IgG and IgM antibodies.
+Candida IgA antibodies tend to be found in parts of the body that have higher levels of mucus and serve to protect these mucosal regions from Candida infections.
+As a result, Candida IgA levels are typically higher in areas such as the throat, bronchi and genital regions.
+Candida IgG antibodies are found throughout the body and are produced by the immune system when the body has been exposed to a past or current Candida infection.
+Candida IgM antibodies are the first antibodies detected when the immune system is fighting a Candida infection and often indicates a new Candida infection.

 - A doctor's lab order*